 Unless your child has a significant hearing impairment that prevents them from hearing speech, you may want to use signs as a tool to help your child learn to use speech, rather than as a permanent form of communication.

 - With other members of your child’s educational team, decide which signs you would like your child to learn.
 A speech-language therapist or communication specialist on the team will often have knowledge in this area that can be applied to the decision.

 - With others on the educational team, pick one sign to begin teaching your child.
 This should be a sign that your child will be motivated to use and can use throughout the day, such as “more.”
 She can sign “more” to get more food, more time playing a game with you, or more music to listen to on her CD player.
 To help you remember what the sign looks like, ask to have a drawing or picture showing you the sign.

 - Always pair a sign with speech so that you are modeling both for your child.
-When she sees you using the sign and hears your speech, she is getting both visual and auditory information.
+When they see you using the sign and hears your speech, your child is getting both visual and auditory information.
 If your child has limited or no vision, hearing your voice is very important.

-- Watch your child to see if she develops her own signs, referred to as “home signs,” that she uses consistently.
-For example, if your child touches her chin each time her grandfather walks into the room, this is her own sign she has developed that means “Grandpa.”
-If she does, let others who interact with your child know what this sign means, for example, by taking a picture of your child using the sign and writing a description to go with the picture.
-You could put together a simple book containing pictures of the signs she uses and their meanings that she can take with her between home and school and into the community.
+- Watch your child to see if they develops their own signs, referred to as “home signs,” that they use consistently.
+You could put together a simple book containing pictures of the signs that are used and their meanings that can be taken with your child between home and school and into the community.

-As your child becomes more effective in communicating using sign language, you may find that her use of speech increases and she may be less frustrated at not being able to share her thoughts with others.
-Her social skills may also expand as she learns to express herself appropriately and respond to the communication of others.
+As your child becomes more effective in communicating using sign language, you may find that the use of speech increases and your child may be less frustrated at not being able to share thoughts with others.
+Social skills may also expand as your child learns to express themself appropriately and respond to the communication of others.